ksefcovic/CYBR4580/README.md

 + Android NIC Firmware work:
     - Find repository for AOSP NIC general driver
     - Fork the repository
-    - Add code that connects to the server and sends the MAC that was just given a lease
+    - Add code that connects to the server and sends the MAC
+        - Ensure communication is not in plaintext
 + Virtual Private Server work:
     - Purchase a low cost Virtual Private Server to host the application on
-    - Purchase a certificate for the server so traffic can be encrypted
+    - Purchase a certificate for the server so communications can be encrypted
     - Install the server’s OS
     - Configure the database for the application (?)
     - Configure the web server on the server (?)